apify/apify-docs/docs/tutorials/run_actor_and_retrieve_data_via_API.md

 ### [](#synchronous-call) Synchronous call

 For simple and short actor runs, the synchronous call is the easiest to implement.
 To make the POST request wait, add the `waitForFinish` parameter.
-It can have a value from `0` to `300`, which is time in seconds (max wait time is 5 minutes).
+It can have a value from `0` to `300`, which is time in seconds (maximum wait time is 5 minutes).
 You can extend the example URL like this:

 ```text
 https://api.apify.com/v2/acts/apify~web-scraper/runs?token=YOUR_TOKEN&waitForFinish=300